telliott99/Pi/python/bad-links.md

 The ``?`` means to match *zero* or more of the preceeding character.

+Now, theoretically, we could modify what's between the (inner) parentheses ``(.+)`` to exclude whitespace, which would solve one of the problems I ran into.
+However, that doesn't work and I'm not sure why.

 As I say, I'm not that swift with this.
-In some cases things didn't work, and I couldn't figure it out quickly enough, so I fall back on old standards like:
+I fall back on old standards like:

 ```
 >>> s = '<img src="../super/fn.png" ... />'
 >>> i = s.find('"')
 >>> j = s.find('"',i+1)
->>> ret = s[i+1:j]
+>>> s[i+1:j]
->>> ret
 '../super/fn.png'
 >>>
 ```

-Python ``str.find`` takes an optional argument telling at what position to start the search.
+Python ``str.find`` takes an optional index telling at what position to start the search.
 If no match is found, the result is ``-1``.
-It's good to check for this and respond accordingly.
+It's good to check for failure and respond accordingly.

-I found a syntax coloring bug in Smultron:
+Along the way, I found a syntax coloring bug in Smultron:

 ![](../figs/color_error.png)